 Since I’m today seeing some reasons for not being completely depressed about the future, locally and globally, some comments on the latest news.

-The Columbia trustees announced today the appointment of Jennifer Mookin, the chancellor of the University of Wisconsin-Madison, as the next president of Columbia.
-Given the past behavior of the trustees I had been pessimistic about who would want this job and who they would pick, but from all indications, Mookin seems like a good choice (there’s a statement from her here).
+The Columbia trustees announced today the appointment of Jennifer Mnookin, the chancellor of the University of Wisconsin-Madison, as the next president of Columbia.
+Given the past behavior of the trustees I had been pessimistic about who would want this job and who they would pick, but from all indications, Mnookin seems like a good choice (there’s a statement from her here).
 I’m cautiously optimistic that she’s coming in with an agenda of turning away from the trustee’s policy over the last year of caving in to dictatorial illegality, repressing dissent and promoting bogus accusations of antisemitism in order to placate the Trump administration.

 It will take quite a while to overcome the shameful reputation that Columbia has acquired due to the actions of the trustees.
 One early thing to watch for is whether Mnookin will maintain the current locked gate policy supposedly keeping us “safe”, or return to an open campus.